HSG424/upload-doc/README.md

 Live deployment: [https://nv-assessment-f1d5f.web.app](https://nv-assessment-f1d5f.web.app)

-I spent a lot of time early on working on styling because no styling info/details were provided.
-Even things like fonts and svg graphics had to be tracked down.
-This delayed development and there are some parts that are unfinished:

-- Implement file upload functionality.
-- "UploadForm.jsx" needs to be broken down further into more reusable sub-components: select boxes and "testing center" rows.
-- "UploadForm.jsx" imports from same dir need to be "rolled up"
+Parts that are unfinished or could be improved:

+- Implement React.Context - over the current prop drilling - to make components like UploadForm.jsx more lean.
+Not really needed because the prop chain is only 1 component long and its not like React.Context offers any optimization benefits over prop drilling.

+- The styling of uploaded files needs a little more work.

 - A more robust modal solution must be researched.
-- Mobile styling implemntation.

-If given more time, I could really polish this and make it shine.
+- Mobile styling implementation.
+I was not provided with an img of what the mobile version should look like on smaller screen sizes.

 If you open your browser console, you will see details of a form submit when you submit the form.
-Again, I didn't have much time so the only states working right now are radio buttons and checkboxes.
+All form states are being tracked and output in the console.
+Please see how robust the multiple testing centers part is!

+The extra credit part making the drag & drop work to where the user can drag a file on the page and the filename pops up is complete.

+If more resources could be directed towards this, unit testing, typescript, and documentation could be implemented.
+It's nice to adhere to best practices when the time frame allows for it.

 ## Key Files